ThorisoM-hub/Cisco-Networking-Basics-Creating-a-LAN---Cisco-Packet-Tracer/README.md

 ### Part 5: Final LAN Diagram with IP Addressing

 - **Final Completed Diagram with IP Addressing**: Below is the diagram of the fully completed LAN, showing all the network devices, connections, and **IP configurations**.
+- Verify green link lights on all connections.
    ![LAN Final Diagram](path-to-your-lan-final-diagram.png)

    **IP Addressing Details:**